 Enforce a clear strategy against cybercrimes.

-Resiliency is not about being able to fight off all attacks.
+Cyber attack resiliency is not about being able to fight off all attacks.
 It is about having a plan in place so that you can quickly recover after you are compromised.
 Generally, resiliency means being able to function after a breach.

-However, resiliency can mean many different things based on your business objectives, priorities, and risk tolerances for your systems and business areas.
+However, cyber attack resiliency can mean many different things based on your business objectives, priorities, and risk tolerances for your systems and business areas.
 You need to establish a resiliency plan that will allow your company to adapt, evolve, and change its security posture.

 The first step to creating a strategy is understanding your infrastructure.
 For instance, you need to know what information assets you have and where the company stores them.
 Knowing this information will allow you to protect them.